PikalaxALT/firered-speedchoice/README.md

 - Implement "use another repel"
 - Random stories from the Vermilion Fan Club Chairman
 - Fix Sweet Scent not usable in the overworld because it was mapped to Bullet Seed instead
+- Don't give Tri Pass if you already have Rainbow Pass

 ## See also